 The Navy Role in Joint All-Domain Command and Control (JADC2)

+We previously wrote that the Joint All-Domain Command and Control (JADC2) is perhaps the most important program in DoD today.
 All of DoD will embrace JADC2 – resistance is futile.
 The Air Force is the main architect, and the Army is gratefully climbing onboard, seeing an advantage to jumping in early and adopting lessons learned for Army advantages.
 Meanwhile, the Navy has been doing “JADC2-Like” operations for decades.
 Navy will make sure all their existing and future programs can operate in the JADC2 Environment; however, Navy is already confident that their existing “function oriented C2” can work in all-domains.
 They have been doing it for years, constantly testing the envelope of various sensor-to-shooter scenarios.
 Navy’s uniquely distributed force has always required this type of C2 environment.